bitcraftlab/wolfing/README.md

 ### Export Applications from Processing

 When you export a sketch as application, Processing will automatically copy all libraries to the sketch.
-The application should now work out of the box on any Mac that has Mathematica Home Edition installed.
+The application should now work out of the box on any Mac that has Mathematica installed.
 Use at your own risk and make sure to read the [JLink license](file:///Applications/Mathematica%20Home%20Edition.app/SystemFiles/Links/JLink/License.txt) if you plan to distribute your Application.